SEATTLE POLICE DEPARTMENT

 Apply Now >

 The Seattle Police Department is currently hiring for the position of Entry-level Police Officer.
 This is an invite-only testing process.
 To be invited to test, first you must complete a department application here.
-The Seattle Police Department is accepting applications from February 12, 2021 to April 7, 2021 for the second exam cycle in 2021.
+The Seattle Police Department is accepting applications from July 9, 2021 to October 1, 2021 for the fourth exam cycle in 2021.

 The City of Seattle is an equal opportunity employer that values diversity in its workforce.